 Belle River Public School promotes a safe, secure, tolerant environment for all students, staff, parents/guardians, and visiting members of the community.
 In order to maintain this positive learning environment, the following behaviours are expected:

-- Arrive each day prepared to learn
+- Arrive each day, on time prepared to learn

 - Demonstrate self control in class and outside

 - Show respect for self, others, and property